bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/Data-Structures.md

 6. Hash Tables (Map)
 --------------------

 Hash tables are a complex data structure capable of storing large amounts of information and retrieving specific elements efficiently.
-This data structure relies on the concept of key/value pairs, where the “key” is a searched string and the “value” is the data paired with that key.
+This data structure relies on the concept of key/value pairs, where the "key” is a searched string and the "value” is the data paired with that key.

 ![](https://www.educative.io/api/page/6094484883374080/image/download/6745911163092992) Each searched key is converted from its string form into a numerical value, called a hash, using a predefined hash function.
 This hash then points to a storage bucket – a smaller subgroup within the table.
 It then searches the bucket for the originally entered key and returns the value associated with that key.